fr33n0w/rBrowser/README.md

 ## Known Issues:

-- Sometimes Input box parameter sending is failing on some nodes with non-standard nomadnet micron format, due to the user fields customization  (but 95% of the nodes are perfectly working!)
+- Sometimes Input box parameter sending is failing on some nodes with non-standard nomadnet micron link format, due to unique user fields customization  (95% of the nodes page are perfectly working!)

-If you find bugs, feel free to contact the developer on Reticulum at: LXMF Address: 0d051f3b6f844380c3e0c5d14e37fac8
+If you find bugs or any other issue, feel free to contact the developer on Reticulum at: LXMF Address: 0d051f3b6f844380c3e0c5d14e37fac8

 -----